americanexpress/synapse/data/synapse-data-mongodb/README.md

 - This is the synapse mongodb abstraction framework used whenever there is a need to connect to mongodb database.
 It provides several out-of-the-box functionalities like:

-    - Default connection to local MongoDB test database through spring-boot-starter-data-mongodb and configurable using properties files with the following values:
+    - Connection to MongoDB database through spring-data-mongodb and configurable using properties files with the following required properties:
-      - spring.data.mongodb.host
-      - spring.data.mongodb.port
+      - spring.data.mongodb.uri
       - spring.data.mongodb.database
-      - spring.data.mongodb.username
-      - spring.data.mongodb.password

     - An open to extension BaseEntity that contains the key identifier and the common auditing fields maintained by the Spring Data framework itself (createdBy, lastModifiedBy, createdDate, lastModifiedDate and version).